qfpl/state-machine-testing-course/level01/README.md

 ## Adding Callbacks

-We now need to look at the [`Callback`](https://hackage.haskell.org/package/hedgehog/docs/Hedgehog.html#t:Callback)
+The main thing we are missing is code to test that our command actually worked.
+To add that, we need to look at the [`Callback`](https://hackage.haskell.org/package/hedgehog/docs/Hedgehog.html#t:Callback)
 type: